 jira-sprint→ Direct link to current sprint board

-For raycast extensions for developers, The best Raycast extensions for developers aren’t about replacing your entire toolchain — they’re about eliminating the friction between tools.
+The best Raycast extensions for developers are Git Repos, GitHub, Linear, VS Code, DevDocs, Docker, and Vercel - a core stack that eliminates friction between tools rather than replacing your entire toolchain.
 Every saved context switch, every avoided browser tab, every keyboard shortcut that replaces 5 clicks adds up to hours saved per week.

 - Version Control: Git Repos + GitHub (Official)